 Beginning in 2016, we have also had our energy, emissions, water and waste data as well as the data collection processes and procedures independently verified by Lloyd's Register Quality Assurance (LRQA).
 LRQA, a part of Lloyd’s Register Group Limited, is a leading provider of independent assessment services including certification, validation, verification and training across a broad spectrum of standards and schemes, with recognition from over 50 accreditation bodies around the world.

-As of April 2019, we have a total of 50 certifications across all our apartment communities: 37 LEED, 10 Energy Star, one Fitwel certified, one NAHB Green, one NGBS and one NJ Energy Efficient Home.
+As of 2020, we have a total of 50 certifications across all our apartment communities: 37 LEED, 10 Energy Star, one Fitwel certified, one NAHB Green, one NGBS and one NJ Energy Efficient Home./p>

-In 2019 we are pursuing 33 new environmental certifications.
+We are currently pursuing an additional 39 new environmental certifications.